A Colorless Portrayal of Two Vibrant and Influential Women

 Amy Bloom’s historical novel, White Houses, proclaims itself to be an intimate look at the relationship between Lorena “Hick” Hickok and Eleanor Roosevelt.
 The story takes place over a weekend in April 1945, shortly after the death of Franklin D. Roosevelt and just months before the end of World War II.
 In the novel, Eleanor has summoned her former lover to her Greenwich Village apartment after an eight-year separation.
 The two women quickly fall into a comfortable routine as Hick reminisces about their love affair.

-The strength of the novel is in Bloom’s willingness to portray the intimate nature of the bond between these two remarkable women.
-Historians have traditionally been reluctant to pronounce Hick and Eleanor lovers, insisting on the possibility that they were simply dear friends.
+The novel's strength is in Bloom’s willingness to portray the intimate nature of the bond between these two remarkable women.
+Historians have traditionally been reluctant to pronounce Hick and Eleanor lovers, insisting on the possibility that they were merely dear friends.
 This reluctance to question or discuss the sexual orientation of a renowned First Lady intensified in 1978 when much of their correspondence was made public.

 In 1958, Hick donated more than 3,000 letters to the Franklin D. Roosevelt Library in Hyde Park, New York.
-Although the collection is extensive, it is not a complete record; it was carefully curated by Hick, who destroyed an unknown number of letters.
-Those that remained came with two conditions: first, the entire collection was to remain unopened until 10 years after her death; and second, the library’s director was to withhold any letters that might cause embarrassment or injury to a living person.
+Although the collection is extensive, it is not a complete record; Hick carefully curated the collection and destroyed an unknown number of letters.
+Those that remained came with two conditions: first, the entire collection was to remain unopened until ten years after her death; and second, the library’s director was to withhold any letters that might cause embarrassment or injury to a living person.
 Several letters were withheld until 1988.

 In an age when middle-aged women are nearly invisible in literature, on the stage, and on the screen, and are rarely seen as sexually desirable, this recognition is refreshing.

-One of the great pleasures of historical fiction is the depth, complexity and meaning it adds to the historical record.
-History helps us understand what happened in a particular time and place; historical fiction provides additional context to those events and allows us to experience and understand the emotional impact it has on the lives of the characters.
-Done well, historical fiction can reveal a deeper and more complex truth than non-fiction.
+One of the great pleasures of historical fiction is the depth, complexity, and meaning it adds to the historical record.
+History helps us understand what happened in a particular time and place; historical fiction provides additional context to those events and allows us to experience and understand the emotional impact on the characters' lives.
+Good historical fiction can reveal a more profound and complex truth than non-fiction.

 But if that’s what you’re looking for, you won’t find it here.